NuclearKev/Arduino/README.md

 # Arduino
 This repo contains a bunch of programs that I created for the Arduino Uno board.
 This was entirely for educational purposes.
 All the programs are free software under the GPLv3, use them as you wish.
 You will need a few things in order to use these programs:

+* an Arduino

+* lib-avr

+* avr-gcc

+* avrdude

-an Arduino, lib-avr, avr-gcc, avrdude, and a nice text editor (You might need something else but I don't remember)
+* a nice text editor

-You'll notice most of them are rather rudimentary (such as the header files); but keep in mind they are all for education.
+## main.c

-main.c: This is simple program that you can use to see the USART and the Timer1 in action.
+This is simple program that you can use to see the USART and the Timer1 in action.

+## adc.c
-adc.c: You can use this to see the ADC working on the board.
+You can use this to see the ADC working on the board.
 Keep in mind that it converts the value into a character and spits it out using the USART.
 Thus, you will need something like GNU Screen to see it.

+## pwm.c
-pwm.c: This program shows how PWM works on the arduino.
-It works best with an LED; you'll get a cool glowing effect.
+This program shows how PWM works on the arduino.
+It works best with an LED;
+you'll get a cool glowing effect.
 You can also use a servo with it but it'll act weird.

+## compile-convert-upload.sh
-compile-convert-upload.sh: This is a shell script that you can run that will compile your code, convert it a intel .hex format, and upload it to the Arduino.
+This is a shell script that you can run that will compile your code, convert it a intel .hex format, and upload it to the Arduino.

+## vu.c
-vu.c: This is a basic VU meter program.
+This is a basic VU meter program.
 All it does is take the audio and output the volume to some LEDs right now.
 You can view the tsa-amp.ps (you'll need to download it) file to see the op-amp circuit I designed in order for the Arduino to be able to pick up the voltage.

+## vu-amp.ps
-vu-amp.ps: This is a schematic for a simple op-amp circuit for the vu.c program.
+This is a schematic for a simple op-amp circuit for the vu.c program.
 Please note that this is a generic design and the resistor values can be changed to whatever you want.
 In my case, I used a 25k pot for R2 so that I could keep the volume on the computer low and still get a good response on the LEDs.
+Also note that if you choose to use a pot, like I did, you want another resistor in series with it so that if you turn the pot all the way down, you don't short out the output of the op-amp.